bxh496/494-Website/experience.md

 ##### [Home](README.md) &nbsp; | &nbsp; [Education](education.md) &nbsp; | &nbsp; [Past Projects](projects.md) &nbsp; | &nbsp; [Work Experience](experience.md) &nbsp; | &nbsp; [Senior Design](sDesign.md) &nbsp; | &nbsp; [Reflections](reflections.md)

 # Work Experience
+## Computer Science Teaching Assistant
+I work as a teaching assistant for the class CS 227, which is our introduction to object oriented programming course.
+I'm responsible for supervising Java laboratories, grading homework and exams, moderating/helping to answer questions in an online forum, and holding personal office hours to assist students in homework and answering any further questions they have about programming.
+This job has given me the opportunity to experience how other people learn and approach problems and how I can better help them to go about solving problems.
+I've also gained experience in reading and analyzing other peoples' code as well as learned to have a large amount of patience with difficult students.